 top of page

-portrait mouvement _edited.jpg
+portrait movement _edited.jpg

-Valerie Duvauchelle
+Valerie Dai Hatsu Duvauchelle

 Valerie is a passionate advocate for activating new ways of being in the world.
 She believes that to live fully we need to allow for a radically different relationship to the world and to ourselves.